Do Root Canals Cause Cancer?

 1. What to avoid with a root canal?

-You should avoid hard and sticky foods, brushing aggressively, and dental injuries after a root canal.
-Avoid foods that are either too hot or too cold.
+After a root canal, you should avoid hard and sticky foods, aggressive brushing, and dental injuries.
+You should also avoid foods that are either too hot or too cold.
 Wear mouthguards to protect your teeth from injuries and prevent unconscious teeth grinding while sleeping.
-Brush and floss twice daily to prevent further infection.
+Finally, brush and floss twice daily to prevent further infection.

 2. How long does the root canal procedure take?